Helena Rubinstein Incorporated: Origins and Australian beginning

-Helena Rubinstein, in the 1890s, had began to study medicine, in Switzerland, at the age of 18.
-Around the same time as her youth, Rubinstein was introduced to a special cream from Polish actress, Helena Modjeska, that was created specially for her, which would go on to be called La Crème Valaze (Valaze Cream).
+Helena Rubinstein, in the 1890s, had begun to study medicine, in Switzerland, at the age of 18.
+Around the same time as her youth, Rubinstein was introduced to a special cream from Polish actress, Helena Modjeska, that was created especially for her, which would go on to be called La Crème Valaze (Valaze Cream).
 The cream was crafted through a recipe from a Polish doctor and scientist.
-The cream was made of a mixture of herbs, bark, and almond.
+The cream was said to be made of a mixture of herbs, bark, and almond, but was really made of vegetable oil, mineral oil and wax.
+With the wax often being lanolin.

 Rubinstein was later set to be married in arranged marriage, but refused the marriage.
 As a result, she emigrated to Australia to live with an uncle, after being sent there by her mother.
 The uncle lived in Coleraine in what is now the Western District of the Australian State of Victoria.
 Before she left, Rubinstein and her mother had packed 12 jars of the Valaze Cream to be taken with Rubinstein to Australia.
 When Rubinstein was in Coleraine, the local women noticed how her complexion was and wanted to know the cream she was using to keep her complexion and to protect her skin from the harsh sun damage in Australia.
 Rubinstein started selling the cream to the local women, which proved to be successful as she ended up having to order and reorder the cream over and over again.

 After the success in Coleraine with selling the Valaze cream, Rubinstein moved to Melbourne, and opened a salon, laboratory, and boutique selling not only the Valaze cream, but other creams, lotions, and soaps.
 The business opened in 1902, on the Main Street (Collins Street).
 She would also install a cabin in there and invent the concept of a beauty institute (Beauty School), which she called a "boutique-institute".
 Rubinstein would later open up a salon, laboratory, boutique, beauty institute in Sydney, within the following years.
 The two Australian salons became so profitable that they were able to finance a Salon de Beauté Valaze (Valaze Beauty Salon) in London, as such allowing Rubinstein to form one of the world's first cosmetics companies.